 As for the rest of the universe, which admittedly had prepared all of the matter and energy resources out of which both we and our earth were molded, it was most definitely not made for us.
 But what does this matter?
 We are never going to travel to its distant environs, we are never going to live anywhere else except right here on our own planet.
 There is an inherent silliness in the contemplation of interplanetary and intergalactic travel.
-Go to Mars, for example, where gravity is one-sixth that on earth, where the landscape supports no biological life, and where the most characteristic climatic state consists in vast and prolonged dust storms; one could, of course, try living entirely underground there, until the effects of reduced gravity started to play havoc with one's body.
+Try going to Mars, for example, where gravity is one-sixth as strong as that on earth, where the landscape supports no biological life, and where the most characteristic climatic state consists in vast and prolonged dust storms.
+One could, of course, go on living entirely underground there, until the effects of reduced gravity started to play havoc with the bone structures in one's body.

 Or go to Venus, where the surface temperature is 500°C; or to the gas giants, Saturn and Jupiter, where there is no solid surface.
-In intergalactic terms, the closest star to us is Alpha Centauri, and it happens to have an exoplanet in the habitable zone; but it is a mere 4.37 light-years (about 21 billion kilometers) distant, and one would have to be well-protected against bombardment by dangerous cosmic rays on the journey.
-Travel through wormholes in search of far-distant exoplanets which just might happen to sustain life-forms such as ours, and which not least also have the distinct advantage of being unoccupied, is just an innocent distraction from challenging and possibly devastating issues that almost certainly will need to be faced right here at home.
+In intergalactic terms, the closest star to us is Alpha Centauri, and it happens to have an exoplanet in the habitable zone; but it is a mere 4.37 light-years (about 21 billion kilometers) distant, and one would be wise to have wellprotected oneself against bombardment by dangerous cosmic rays on the journey.
+The idea of skipping through wormholes in search of far-distant exoplanets which just might happen to sustain life-forms such as ours, and which not least also have the distinct advantage of being unoccupied, is just an innocent distraction from challenging and possibly devastating issues that almost certainly will need to be faced right here at home.

 The notion that we humans may have damaged the planet on which we reside will seem odd at first hearing.
 After all, as reviewed briefly in earlier sections, we know full well that our earth has undergone many extensive geological transformations since its origins.
 Even if we accept the proposition that humans have now embarked on a pathway to the future that may undermine the established foundations of their present way of life, possibly drastically so, this means nothing with respect to the entirety of the earth itself: The planet's atmospheric and geological processes will adjust, as they always have done, and transition into some new equilibrium state.
 The larger-scale processes known to have occurred in the Late Quaternary, that is, the repetitive glacial-interglacial 100,000-year cycles, either will persist long into the future, until there is a transition to a different state, or they will be disrupted relatively soon and transition more suddenly to the next state, whatever proves to be the case.
-In either case, the planet will carry on, except that there may be a new mass extinction of a large group of extant species; but that too has happened a number of times earlier, and the remnants of life too will carry on in new ways.
+In either case, the planet will carry on, except that there may be a new mass extinction of a large group of extant species; but that too has happened a number of times earlier, and the remnants of life too will pick themselves up and carry on in new ways.